imran-afreed/licence_plate_recognition/README.md

   </p>
 Using a Object detection Neural Network(YoLov4) license plate is identified and cropped out.
 Now the cropped image will be processed and sent to
 OCR engine([PyTesseract](https://pypi.org/project/pytesseract/)) which converts text in images to string.

+But this images when fed to an OCR Engine([PyTesseract](https://pypi.org/project/pytesseract/)) doesn't give any text in return, so converetd image into gray scale and performed OCR.
+This was giving output with some errors due to edges on right and left side of image.
+These were also recognized as some charecter by OCR engine as shown below

 ### 1. Training Neural Network